Can we actually cure MS?

 Why do we still look to immunologists and MS specialists for the cure?

 We now know that MS is not a genetic disease.
-There is not one gene that causes MS. Scientists have located the MHC gene and other loci that raise the potential to develop MS-- but only 4% of people with MS even have the MHC gene. link
+There is not one gene that causes MS. Scientists have located the MHC gene and other loci that raise the potential to develop MS-- but only 4% of people with MS have MHC, with over 200 risk loci identified.
+Not exactly a smoking gun. link

-And we know MS is not autoimmune, like the EAE model used in mice, or we would have a cure by now.
-Because copaxone has been touted as reversing EAE in mice. link
+And we know MS is not purely autoimmune, like the EAE model used in mice, or we would have a cure by now.
+Because copaxone and other drugs have been touted as reversing EAE in mice, but not humans. link

 We do know that MS is affected by environmental factors.